 Setting time frames

 You can enter an order and let it stay active until you decide to cancel it.
 Also, you can enter an order for an active stock just for the day you place the trade.
 Note: if the order is not filled, it will expire.

-Limit orders usually attract extra charges, hence, I’d recommend you check the commission fees before you start trading.
+NOTE: Limit orders usually attract extra charges, hence, I’d recommend you check the commission fees before you start trading.
 Some brokers charge higher than the others, and some brokers don’t offer limit order.